The Balkcom families of the towns of

 (unknown surname, probably Murphy), born in 1814 in North Carolina.

 County, England.
-By 1664 land records show that he was in
+By 1664, land records show him in

 Portsmouth, Rhode Island.
 Alexander’s children settled around

-primary source describing the family of Alexander Balkcom is A First
+primary sources describing the family of Alexander Balkcom is A First

 Book of the Balcombe Family, by Frank W. Balcomb (c 1942).